iuhgdsc/bloody/README.md

 flutter pub get
 ```

-After that, you need to update the `BASE_URL` in `lib/services/api.dart` to the URL that you got from ngrok.
+After that, you need to update the `baseUrl` in `lib/services/api_service.dart` to the URL that you got from ngrok.

 ```dart
   final String baseUrl = "<replace_with_ngrok_url>";